JLCarveth/auth.ts/README.md

 ```

 ## Usage
+ `auth.js` requires a `SECRET_KEY` environment variable to be defined.
+You can generate one with the following command: `openssl rand -base64 32`
 To use the functions provided by `auth.js`, you need to import them into your code.
 Here's an example of how you might use the `generateToken` function to create a new JWT:

 ```javascript